immanencer/cosyworld8/readme.md

 - Discord.js for bot functionality
 - Express for the web server
 - MongoDB for data persistence
-- OpenRouter for AI model access
+- OpenRouter and Google AI for model access
 - S3/Arweave for storage
 - Webpack and Babel for frontend build
 - TailwindCSS for styling